xan105/node-ffi/README.md

 - `ignoreLoadingFail?: boolean` (false)

-Silent fail if the given library couldn't be loaded.<br />
+The handle function will silently fail if the given library couldn't be loaded.<br />
-💡 Handle will return `undefined` in that case.
+💡 Returns `undefined` in that case.

 - `ignoreMissingSymbol?: boolean` (false)

-Silent fail if the given library doesn't have the called symbol.<br />
+The handle function will silently fail if the given library doesn't have the called symbol.<br />
-💡 Handle will return `undefined` in that case.
+💡 Returns `undefined` in that case.

+- `lazy` (false)

+Use `RTLD_LAZY` (lazy-binding) on POSIX platforms when set to `true` otherwise use `RTLD_NOW`.

-- `abi?: string` ("func" for koffi and "default_abi" for ffi-napi)
+- `abi?: string` (koffi: "func" | ffi-napi: "default_abi")

 ABI convention to use.
-Use this when you need to ex: winapi x86 requires "stdcall".
+Use this when you need to.<br />
+_ex: winapi x86 requires "stdcall"._

 **Return**

+An handle function to call library's symbol(s).

 ```ts
 function(symbol: string | number, result: unknown, parameters: unknown[]): unknown